gabejstein/Space-Junk/Docs/Readme.txt

 Thank you for downloading "Space Junk".
 Be sure to check out my Itch page for more great products!

-How to play
+How To Play
 -----------
 Your job is to clear space of garbage and debris.
 Try not to get hit.

-Press the 'A' and 'D' keys to move the ship left and right.
+Use the left/right arrow keys to move the ship left and right.
 Press 'Ctrl' to fire laser.

 You get an extra life every 50 points.